NygenAnalytics/CyteType/README.md

 #### Additional Run Parameters

+- **`metadata`** (dict, optional): Custom metadata to send with the API request for tracking purposes.
+Can include experiment names, run labels, researcher information, or any other user-defined data.
+This metadata is sent to the API but not stored locally with results.
 - **`poll_interval_seconds`** (int, default=30): How frequently to check the API for job completion.
 - **`timeout_seconds`** (int, default=3600): Maximum time to wait for results before timing out.
 - **`api_url`** (str): Custom API endpoint URL for self-hosted deployments.